chinseng85/TrackPlug/README.md

 As it's currently not possible for me to extract icons from inside Adrenaline, games launched directly from Adrenaline won't have any icons if there is no corresponding bubble for the said game.
 I also don't think it would be efficient even if I knew how to do it.

+Please let me know if you see any bugs, it would be extremely helpful.
 # Credits
 - Special thanks to **teakhanirons**, [dots-tb](https://github.com/dots-tb), [cuevavirus](https://github.com/cuevavirus/) and Team CBPS for helping me make this plugin and not losing their minds because of my questions.
 Without their help I wouldn't even know where to start.
 - [Rinnegatamante](https://github.com/Rinnegatamante) for [LPP-Vita](https://github.com/Rinnegatamante/lpp-vita) and making the idea of TrackPlug in the first place.